webpack/webpack.js.org/content/guides/code-splitting-libraries.md

 npm install --save moment
 ```

-The index file will require `moment` as a dependency and log the current date as follows
+The `app/index.js` file will require `moment` as a dependency and log the current date as follows

 __index.js__